Bayesian Online Natural Gradient (BONG): Additional experiment results

 \subsection{Detailed results for CNN on MNIST}

-Here we report further metrics from the experiments in \cref{fig:mnist-main-dlr,fig:mnist-main-bong}.
-In addition to plugin NLPD and MC NLPD, we evaluate using the linearized approximation proposed in \cite{Immer21a}, in which we replace $h(\vx_i,\vtheta_t)$ with $\bar{h}(\vx_i, \vtheta_{t})$ defined in \cref{eq:hbar}.
-The motivation for this approximation is the following.
-If we push posterior samples through a nonlinear predictive model, the results can be poor if the samples are far from the mean.
-However, if we linearize the predictive model, extrapolations away from the mean are more sensible.
-(This is true even if the posterior was not explicitly computed using a linear approximation.)
-For each of these three likelihood metrics, we also measure the corresponding misclassification rate based on picking the most probable predicted class from the corresponding predictive distribution.
+Here we report further metrics for the experiments in \cref{fig:mnist-main-dlr,fig:mnist-main-bong}.
+We show 3 approximations to the NLPD: plugin, MC, and Linearized MC.\footnote{ Lin-MC is defined in \cref{ft:MC-predictive}.
+The motivation for this approximation (from \cite{Immer21a}) is the following: If we push posterior samples through a nonlinear predictive model, the results can be poor if the samples are far from the mean, but if we linearize the predictive model, extrapolations away from the mean are more sensible.
+This is true even if the posterior was not explicitly computed using a linear approximation. } For each of these approximations to the posterior predictive, we also measure the corresponding misclassification rate based on picking the most probable predicted class.
 Results are shown in \cref{fig:mnist-cnn,fig:mnist-bong}.
+We see that the plugin and lin-MC approximations are similar, and both are generally much better than standard MC.

+Finally, in \cref{fig:mnist-ece-dlr} and \cref{fig:mnist-ece-bong}, we report the test-set expected calibration error (ECE) at time steps [250, 500, 1,000, 2,000], computed using $20$ bins.
+Note that among the \linhess variants, \bong-\dlr-10 method is the most well-calibrated (in addition to exhibiting the strongest plugin and linearized-MC NLPD results), when compared to other \dlr-10 methods as well as other \bong variants.